Orcades Hostel, Muddisdale Road, Kirkwall, KW15 1RS

 There is WiFi throughout the building.

-£20 pp in a shared room, £26 pp in a double or twin room (£52 for the room), £40 for single occupancy of a double/twin room.
+Price per night:£22 pp in a shared room, £60 for a double or twin room.
 Winter rates available.

 Take a trip back in time at the 5,000 year old site close to Orcades Hostel

 If you have been inspired by the archaeological excavations at the Ness of Brodgar (featured in the BBC 2 programe, Ancient Capital, Secrets of Orkney) then why not make a visit to Orkney and stay at Orcades Hostel in Kirkwall.
 The Ness of Brodgar will be open to the public from Wednesday 5th July until Wednesday 23rd August.
 Take a trip back in time at the 5,000 year old site with a free tour every weekday at 11am and 1pm.
 Orcade Hostel in the current Orkney capital, is surrounded by shops, cafes and bars and just 15 mins from the Ness of Brodgar site.

 Orcades Hostel provides a great base in Krikwall